UgandaOfficial Name: Republic of Uganda

 Effective July 1, 2016, visas and residency permits will no longer be available at Entebbe Airport upon arrival.

 All visa and work permit (E-Visa and E-permits) applications must be completed via the Government of Uganda’s website.
 Under the new application process, you must apply online for all immigration services such as visas, permits, and passes at least two weeks prior to travel.
 The fee for a single entry tourist visa is $50.

 For the most up-to-date visa information, contact the Embassy of Uganda at 5911 16th Street NW, Washington, DC 20011; telephone (202) 726-7100 or visit their website.
 Travelers may also contact the Permanent Mission of Uganda to the United Nations in New York.
 Overseas, inquiries can be made at the nearest Ugandan embassy or consulate.

 Please be aware that a visa does not determine how long you may remain in Uganda.
 The Ugandan immigration officer at the port of entry determines the length of authorized stay, which is generally from two weeks to three months for tourists.
 Immigration policies are not always consistently applied and may change without notice.
 Pay close attention to the validity of your visa or special pass to avoid fines or travel interruptions.
 Ugandan immigration imposes a fine of up to $100 per day for visa overstays and sometimes detains individuals who overstay their visas until the fine is paid.
 Extensions of duration of stay may be requested at Ugandan immigration headquarters on Jinja Road in Kampala.
 For more information on immigration issues, please see the Directorate of Citizen and Immigration Control website.

 Safety and Security

-The U.S. government rates Uganda as high threat for terrorism.
-Al-Shabaab has consistently threatened attacks inside Uganda and in the region.
+The U.S. government rates Uganda as a medium threat for terrorism.
+Al-Shabaab has threatened attacks inside Uganda and in the region.
 U.S. citizens should avoid large public gatherings.